Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.1.1 - 2019-02-04  =

+* Fixed issue with content missing on the single post page
+* Fixed issue with the Footer Gutenberg block for Otter
+* Improved the Neve Energy Panel starter site

 = 1.1.0 - 2019-01-31  =

 * NEW Neve Specific Gutenberg blocks for Otter Blocks